How to Get rid of Teenage Acne ? Acne Treatments for Teens

 Acne Treatments for Teens

-In research published in 2014, researchers had an experiment to use Aloe Vera gel.
-They selected some people who were suffering from mild to severe acne problems.
-They provided them Aloe Vera gel to use with tretinoin cream (that is very common over the counter acne remedy) for about 8 weeks.
-All participants declared that they got an outstanding improvement in both non-inflammatory and inflammatory acne as compared to those people who only used tretinoin cream [8].
+An experimental research published in 2014 studied the effects of Aloe Vera gel on acne treatments.
+Participants included individuals suffering from mild to severe acne.
+Then, they provided them Aloe Vera gel with tretinoin cream for about eight weeks.
+All participants declared that they got an outstanding improvement in both non-inflammatory and inflammatory acne compared to those who only used tretinoin cream [8].

 How should you use it for your skin health?